wp-plugins/pods/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

 == Changelog ==

+= 1.12.2 - December 14, 2011 =
+* Fixed WP 3.3 TinyMCE Editor bug with HTML tab (wouldn't save if HTML tab was active during initial form load) and other minor fixes

 = 1.12.1 - December 12, 2011 =
 * Fixed findRecords Order bug